Phala-Network/lensapi-oracle-consumer-contract/README.md

 ### Deploy to Polygon Mainnet
 Ensure to save the address after deploying the Consumer Contract because this address will be used in the "[Configure Client](https://docs.phala.network/developers/bricks-and-blueprints/featured-blueprints/lensapi-oracle#step-4-configure-the-client-address)" section of Phat Bricks UI.
 The deployed address will also be set to the environment variable `CONSUMER_CONTRACT_ADDRESS`.
+> **Note**: Your contract address will be different than `0xbb0d733BDBe151dae3cEf8D7D63cBF74cCbf04C4` when verifying your contract.
+Make sure to get your actual contract address from the console log output after executing `yarn main-deploy`.
 ```shell
 # deploy contracts to polygon mainnet
 $ yarn main-deploy